 \section{Conclusions}

-We present a new Web Service, \ssodnet, which provides a convenient solution to the issues of SSO identification and compilation of properties.
-It consists in a suite of applications, each with a programming interface: \quaero for name resolution, \datacloud compiling SSO properties, \ssocard providing the set of best estimates for each SSO, and \bft compiling the latter for all SSOS.
+We present a new Web Service, \ssodnet, which provides a convenient solution to the issues of SSO identification and the compilation of properties.
+It consists of a suite of applications, each with its own programming interface: \quaero for name resolution, \datacloud compiling SSO properties, \ssocard providing the set of best estimates for each SSO, and \bft compiling the latter for all SSOS.
 These entry points deliver JSON as native outputs.
-We release a \texttt{python} interface to these services: \rocks, available in the \texttt{python} package index (PyPI). \ssodnet is fully operational.
+We have released a \texttt{python} interface for these services: \rocks, available in the \texttt{python} package index (PyPI). \ssodnet is fully operational.
 The name resolver \quaero is updated weekly to follow SSO discoveries.
 We plan on monthly updates for the others applications, following compilation of data from continuous monitoring of new publications.
-Future evolution of the service includes an extension of the suite of properties and classes of SSOs, and an advanced query interface to retrieve large corpus of data.
+The future evolution of the service includes an extension of the suite of properties and classes of SSOs, along with an advanced query interface to retrieve large corpus of data.